 Commitment to Safety

-The SAE School is defined as Main Campus and DTC Campus, and any buildings used by the school in the Arts Colony.
+The SAE School is defined as Middle School, Main Campus, DTC Campus, and any buildings used by the school in the Arts Colony.
 The SAE is committed to ensuring that a safe environment is maintained for all students.
 Therefore, The SAE has a policy of aggressively responding to situations that include but are not limited to:

 - acts of violence

 - transport of a weapon to or from school

 - possession of a weapon on school grounds